 The Autism Project, CareTrade Charitable Trust

-The Autism Project is a full time two year employment programme for young people on the autism spectrum who would like work but need more confidence, support, skills and experience.
+The Autism Project is a full time 2-year employment programme for young people on the autism spectrum who would like to work but need more confidence, support, skills, and experience.

 - Age Range